How we built our own retrofit assessment system and why quality wins every time.

-Q: What is the usual approach for retrofit assessments?
-And why are you doing things differently?
+Q: What is the usual approach for retrofit assessments, and why do things differently?

 A: The commonly used app report used in this sector isn’t terrifically detailed and felt a bit lacking in places.
 We were hearing from clients that reports typically took a lot of time and didn’t always include appropriate and essential core information.